DUNE/computing-basics-larsoft/setup.md

 You should join the DUNE Slack instance and look in #computing-training-basics for help with this tutorial

+go to https://atwork.dunescience.org/tools/ scroll down to Slack and request an invite.
+Please do not do this if you are already in DUNE Slack.

 > ## Note
 > The instructions below are for FNAL accounts.
 If you do not have a valid FNAL account but a CERN one, go at the bottom of this page to the "Setup on CERN machines".